-The "smart grid" concept involves automating the electric grid by outfitting it with smart controls, twoway communications systems, and/or sensors.
-This has the potential to reduce power consumption through demand response, facilitate grid connection to renewable resources and distributed generation, enable the deployment of storage technologies, and improve grid reliability.
-Utilities may be reluctant to invest in smart grid technology until relevant standards and protocols are finalized.
-In order to encourage the early advancement of smart grid technologies as standards are being finalized, the Commission has adopted rate policies that provide for recovery of investments that meet certain specified criteria.
-In FY 2010, the Commission received, and approved, one such reauest.
-The Commission will continue to review and act on proposals for such rate recovery in FYs 2011 and 2012, thereby supporting the number of transmission projects that incorporate advanced technologies as they are developed.
+The "smart grid" concept involves automating the electric grid by outfitting it with smart controls, twowav communications systems, and/or This sensors. has the potential reduce to power consumption through demand response, facilitate grid connection to renewable resources and distributed generation, enable the deployment of storage technologies, and improve grid reliability.